 When sugar is used as an ingredient to a processed food, it's called an "added sugar."
 It's used to enhance the flavors of snacks, beverages, and other processed foods; even some foods that don't actually taste sweet.

 Sugar doesn't have any nutritional value beyond calories from carbohydrates, so the calories are sometimes referred to as "empty calories."

-Sweetened soft drinks, pastries, cookies, candy bars, syrups, jams, jellies, and pre-sweetened breakfast cereals are all obvious sources of added sugars.
+Sugary soft drinks, pastries, cookies, candy bars, syrups, jams, jellies, and pre-sweetened breakfast cereals are all obvious sources of added sugars.
 However, other foods such as salad dressings, flavored yogurts, instant oatmeal and fruit smoothies can also be high in added sugars.
-Look at the ingredients list for these following words:

 Johnson RK, Frary C. "Choose beverages and foods to moderate your intake of sugars: the 2000 dietary guidelines for Americans--what's all the fuss about?"
 J Nutr.
 2001 Oct;131(10):2766S-2771S.

 Journal of the American Medical Association.
 "Caloric Sweetener Consumption and Dyslipidemia Among US Adults."
 Accessed April 20, 2010.

 United States Department of Health and Human Services and United States Department of Agriculture.
 Dietary Guidelines for Americans, 2005.
 6th Edition, Washington, DC: U.S. Government Printing Office, January 2005.